romandariana/adi-kuiper-gen/README.md

 ```

 Your Kuiper image will be in the `kuiper-volume/` folder inside the cloned repository on you machine.
-After successful build, the image and the build container are removed if `PRESERVE_CONTAINER=n`.
+After successful build, the docker image and the build container are removed if `PRESERVE_CONTAINER=n`.
 If needed, you can remove the build container with:

 ```bash